High quality, high margin assets.

 Topaz is the largest royalty holder in the Charlie Lake light oil play which ranks amongst the most economic light oil plays in North America; is situated in an active development area with well-established production and egress infrastructure and is considered to be economically resilient to low crude oil prices.

 The resource plays spanning East to West Central Alberta include medium to heavy oil development in the Provost/Lloydminster areas near the Alberta/Saskatchewan border and gas-weighted production further west in Central Alberta.
 These plays are active development areas with well-established production and egress infrastructure.

 Southeast Saskatchewan is well known as being prospective for light to medium oil in the Mississippian Madison and Three Forks Groups (Midale, Frobisher, Bakken/Torquay and other targeted geological formations).
 The area is well delineated with several in-fill and step out horizontal drilling opportunities, and the area has well developed infrastructure.
-Well costs typically range between $1MM and $2MM and provide <1 year payouts.

 The royalty assets provide the Company with high margin free cash flow as the Company is entitled to receive a royalty on gross production revenue.
 Topaz does not incur the related operating, finding and development, maintenance and other capital costs, environmental liabilities or reclamation obligations typically associated with petroleum and natural gas development.